DataDog/documentation/content/en/tracing/api_catalog/_index.md

 Add meaningful tags and ownership information to the endpoint to make you catalog most useful for investigations and team communication.

-Read [Exploring and cataloging APIs][6] for more details.
+Read [Exploring and cataloging endpoints][6] for more details.

 ## Monitoring your APIs

-Use your full catalog to start managing your APIs and endpoints by finding and fixing under-performing endpoints, tracking their reliability against standards and objectives, watching for anomalies, investigating errors, ensuring test coverage, and closing security gaps.
+Use your full catalog to start managing your APIs and endpoints:
+- Find and fix under-performing endpoints.
+- Track their reliability against standards and objectives.
+- Watch for anomalies.
+- Investigate errors.
+- Ensure test coverage.
+- Close security gaps.

 Read [Monitoring APIs][7] for more details.